 Dylan “The Real Dyl” Price was born on August 17, 1998 in Philadelphia, Pennsylvania.
 He was raised in Sicklerville, New Jersey where he resides.
 Price remembers having a good upbringing with his close-knit family.
-He has and always will be a “family man” because they have helped shape him into the young man he is today.
+He says he always has and always will be a “family man” because they have helped shape him into the young man he is today.

-His father took him to his first boxing gym, and father’s former gym, Mitchell Allen Boxing gym, when he was 9.
+Price’s father took him to his first boxing gym, and father’s former gym, Mitchell Allen Boxing gym, when he was 9.
 His father became his trainer and has stood by his son and his career ever since.
-Although Price was not old enough to qualify for the 2016 U.S. Olympic team, he was still able to create a resume for himself during his amateur career including: 2009 Ringside, 2009 National PAL, 2012 Jr. Golden Gloves, 2013 Jr. Olympic National Championship-Pinweight Champion, 2013 Jr. Olympic National Championship-Most Outstanding Male boxer, 2015 USA Youth Champion (voted outstanding boxer), 2015 National PAL, 2016 USA Youth Champion (Team USA), and he won a gold medal at the U.S. Jr. Open and Youth National Championships in Nevada in 2016.
+Although Price was not old enough to qualify for the 2016 U.S. Olympic team, he was still able to create a resume for himself during his amateur career including: 2009 Ringside, 2009 National PAL, 2012 Jr. Golden Gloves, 2013 Jr. Olympic National Championship-Pin weight Champion, 2013 Jr. Olympic National Championship-Most Outstanding Male boxer, 2015 USA Youth Champion (voted outstanding boxer), 2015 National PAL, 2016 USA Youth Champion (Team USA), and he won a gold medal at the U.S. Jr. Open and Youth National Championships in Nevada in 2016.
 Price ended his amateur career with a record of 112-12.
-In 2010, he met Floyd Mayweather Sr. at the Jr. Golden Gloves, where he invited him to come work with him in Las Vegas.
+In 2010, Price met Floyd Mayweather Sr. at the Jr. Golden Gloves, where he invited him to come work with him in Las Vegas.
 He spent numerous summers in Las Vegas working and staying with Floyd Sr. This relationship was later going to be a step in having his dream of signing to the Mayweather Promotions stable.

 Price will continue to stay smart and follow his game plan to make sure everything else falls into place in his career.
 His goal in life is to put his family in a great position, for them to be comfortable and secure.
 His passion for the sport of boxing has helped him stay positive and humble and has taught him that anything you have in life you have to work hard for and sacrifice because nothing in comes easy.
 With that, Dylan hopes to become a future world champion with multiple titles and build a legacy for the “Price” name to be known forever.
 Stay on the lookout for the rise of this young prospect!